Were we out of our minds? We had both turned 60 that winter and we had the feeling we might fall apart any day. We said we should celebrate our

 coming of age for falling apart.
 So here we were, hiking part of the Appalachian Trail in the White Mountains of New Hampshire, and I think I am falling apart.

-We’d both done back-country backpacking years ago so we weren’t novices, but what we’d read about hiking in the White Mountains was daunting.
+We’d both done backpacking years ago, but what we’d read about hiking in the White Mountains was daunting.
 Then there was the sticky matter of accessing the car after a one-way hike.

-There was another distinct advantage to our choice.
-We could stay at Appalachian Mountain Club huts each night.
-Whatever else happened, we’d be sure of a good dinner and a dry bed at the end of each day.
+And we could stay at Appalachian Mountain Club huts each night.
+We’d be sure of a good dinner and a real bed at the end of each day.

-To prepare for our celebration, Megs doubled down on her treadmill and I walked several miles a day in my flat coastal-plain neighborhood carrying lead sash weights from discarded windows.
-We hoped such exercise would be adequate.
+To prepare for our celebration of falling apart, Megs doubled down on her treadmill and I walked several (flat) miles a day carrying lead sash weights from discarded windows.

 Assorted disasters would court us all the way, but they would never quite catch up to us.

 So, here we were, in the Crawford Notch parking lot mid-afternoon, saying temporary goodbyes to Richard and his eight-year-old son, Bennett, who probably had more miles of backpacking experience than both of us put together.